stargate/data-api/docs/jsonapi-spec.md

 #### Fail Fast Multi Document Failure

-Under the "fail fast" mode each operation on the database is performed sequentially, ensuring the previous operation has succeeded before starting the next.
+Under the "fail fast" mode, each operation on the database is performed sequentially, ensuring the previous operation has succeeded before starting the next.
 In this mode a single failure causes the command to stop processing and return information on the work that has completed